“If there are nine rabbits in the ground and you want to catch one, just focus on one.” – Jack Ma, founder of Alibaba.com

 And once you see a clear winner, go for it.
 Do something.

-Get the prototype out, and see if anyone bites!
+Get the first version (prototype) out, and see if anyone bites!